arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

     - digital DHT-11 / 22

 ### Software
- * Everything from task 2.
+ * Everything from Task 2.

 ## Steps

 ### Breadboard circuit
 Connect the breadboard power-rails to GND and 3V3.

- * LOPY4 GND <--> Black Power Rail (BPR)
+ * LoPy4 GND <--> Black/Blue Power Rail (BPR)
- * LOPY4 3V3 <--> Red Power Rail (RPR)
+ * LoPy4 3V3 <--> Red Power Rail (RPR)

 ### The buzzer circuit
-The buzzer is driven directly from the LOPY4 port but using a current reducing resistor.
+The buzzer is driven directly from the LoPy4 port but using a current reducing resistor.
 For higher volume it is adviceable to use a driver circuit.

 Place the buzzer with one leg on each side of the breadboard ravine.
 Connect one side to the microcontroller port and the other through a resistor to GND.

- * LOPY4 P6 <--> Buzzer <--> 1k Ohm resistor <--> BPR(GND)
+ * LoPy4 P6 <--> Buzzer <--> 1k Ohm resistor <--> BPR(GND)

 ### The button circuit
 The button has two sides with two legs each (We call them A and B) that are connected when the button is pressed.
 The button is placed over the breadboard ravine.
 We connect the A-side to the input port of the microcontroller.
 We also connect the A side through a 1k Ohm resistor to GND, this pulls the input port voltage down to GND.
 GND counts as a LOW (or 0) when we read the input of the port through our code.
 The resistor is called a "pull-down resistor".
 We connect the B side of the button to 3v3.

 When the button is pressed the A and B-sides become connected the input becomes a HIGH (or 1) since we measure on the side now directly connected to 3v3.
-Please note that a current now runs through the 1kOhm connector.
+Please note that a current now runs through the 1k Ohm connector.

-  * LOPY4 P11 <--> Button side A <--> 1k Ohm resistor <--> BPR(GND)
+  * LoPy4 P11 <--> Button side A <--> 1k Ohm resistor <--> BPR(GND)
   * Button side B <--> RPR(3v3)

 ![Pull down button circuit](/images/pull-down-button.jpg)